Lisa Wiens Heinsohn

-Lisa was delighted to join St. John’s as its Rector in October 2018.
-She has been in Minnesota for almost twenty years, so it’s (almost) like she’s a native.
-She was born and raised in southern California, spent high school in Belgium, and has also lived out east and down south.
-She served as Assistant Rector of St. Stephen’s Episcopal Church in Edina before joining the St. John’s community.
+Lisa was born in Southern California and went to high school in Belgium, and has lived in various other places in the U.S. But she has now been in Minnesota over twenty years and has fallen in love with it—the people, the Twin Cities, and the incredible beauty of the northern boreal forests, Boundary Waters, and the North Shore.
+She served as Assistant Rector of St. Stephen’s Episcopal Church in Edina before joining the St. John’s community in 2018.
 She has also served at St. Mark’s Cathedral in Minneapolis and St. Matthew’s Episcopal Church in St. Paul, where she led an innovative Sunday evening service of night prayer + Eucharist.
 She was a founder of Circle of the Beloved, the Minnesota chapter of the Episcopal Service Corps, and has served on its Board.
 In her previous career, she was a corporate lawyer, and became a spiritual director as well.
 She got her J.D. from Columbia University in New York, her M.Div. from Luther Seminary in St. Paul, and her B.A. from Earlham College in Indiana.
 She was certified as a spiritual director through Sacred Ground Center for Spirituality in St. Paul.
-She is married to Jeff, an addiction counselor who is a real Minnesota native.
-Their daughter Carly is in middle school and loves clay and cats.
-Lisa enjoys running, travel, long conversation, most anything new, and a good card game.
+She is married to Jeff, an addiction counselor, and they have a teenaged daughter.
+Lisa enjoys running, travel, long conversation, and games.

 Rex is a cradle Episcopalian native of Southern California, growing up in Orange County.
 After several years of relocations, while working for B Dalton Bookseller, he was transferred to Minnesota in 1981, and truly considers Minnesota his home.
-Rex is married, for nearly 50 years, to Linda whom he met in youth group at Saint Michaels Riverside in 1966; they have two adult children, three grandsons a granddaughter, and two great granddaughters, all of whom live in Saint Louis Park.
-Rex currently works in IT at Delta Airlines.
+Rex is married, for nearly 50 years, to Linda whom he met in youth group at Saint Michaels Riverside in 1966; they have two adult children, three grandsons, a granddaughter, and two great granddaughters, all of whom live in Saint Louis Park.
 Rex and his wife Linda were active members of St. John’s for years, until Rex discerned a call to become a vocational deacon.
 He has served as a deacon at St. Mary’s Episcopal Church in St. Paul for many years.
-Rex serves on the council for ECMN, is the senior safe church trainor for ECMN, completed weekl long training with Isaiah, and former president of Interfaith Action of Greater Saint Paul.
-He is a 54+ year member of the Episcopal Peace Fellowship having served on the Executive Council, is a conscientious objector, and non violence trainer.
+Rex serves on the council for ECMN, is the senior safe church trainer for ECMN, completed weeklong training with ISAIAH, and is the former president of Interfaith Action of Greater Saint Paul.
+He is a 54+ year member of the Episcopal Peace Fellowship having served on the Executive Council, a conscientious objector, and non violence trainer.
 Rex loves reading, films, study of all things theological, liberation theology, progressive politics, fishing, being an early adapter and geek, and self identifies as a feminist contrary to your ordinary aging hippie.

-John is a native of Detroit, Michigan, having attended University of Detriot Jesuit High School, Haverford College, and Harvard Divinity School.
-Ordained in Breck’s Chapel of the Holy Spirit in 1990, John has served as head of the Religion department there ever since.
-John teaches World Religions, Biblical Studies, Ethics, and Theology at Breck, and is the adviser to the Martin Luther King Conference Committee, the Gay-Straight Alliance and the Bi-Annual Interfaith Spiritual Questions Retreats series.
-John loves riding his recumbent bicycle everywhere, Nordic skiing, cooking for big crowds, and photography.
-John is married to Minnneapolis native Lynnell Mickelsen.
+John is a native of Detroit, Michigan, having attended University of Detroit Jesuit High School, Haverford College, and Harvard Divinity School.
+Ordained in Breck’s Chapel of the Holy Spirit in 1990, John served as Chaplain until his retirement in 2021.
+John loves riding his recumbent bicycle everywhere, cooking for big crowds, fixing things, quilting, and photography.
+John is married to Minneapolis native Lynnell Mickelsen.
 They have three grown sons, Will, Jackson, and Carter.

 Chad is the Minister of Music at St. John’s.
 Chad’s love of music began at age six and has grown exponentially since then.
 He studied music with Frances Renzi and Paul Schoenfield at the University of Toledo (Ohio).
 There, he explored Musical Theatre, directing productions in college and later on the professional stage.
 During his years in the Toledo area Chad maintained a busy professional music career – filling his schedule with teaching, performing and recording.
 In 1994 he became the Music Director at Toledo’s Holy Trinity Lutheran Church until the fall of 2007, when he accepted a call to St. John’s.
 Chad has a unique ability to bring out the musician in everyone.
 Whether he’s working with world-class musicians or people who only sing in the shower, Chad inspires and energizes those around him.
 He creates opportunities for everyone to be involved – whether singing, playing an instrument or just humming along.
 He loves finding ways to reach people through music and is grateful for the strong support he feels at St. John’s.

 Our Vestry is our “board of directors” elected from our membership.
-Contact the office by phone (612-922-0396) to get further contact information.
+For vestry resources, including forms and job descriptions, click here.